rust-lang/book/src/ch07-02-mod-and-the-filesystem.md

 }
 ```

-Note that we don't need a `mod` declaration in this file. `mod` is for declaring
+Note that we don't need a `mod` declaration in this file. `mod` is for
-a new module, and we've already declared this module in `src/lib.rs`.
-If we put
+declaring a new module, and we've already declared this module in `src/lib.rs`.
+This file provides the _contents_ of the `foo` module.
+If we put a `mod foo`
-a `mod foo` here, we'd be giving the `foo` module its own submodule named `foo`!
+here, we'd be giving the `foo` module its own submodule named `foo`!

 Now, everything should compile: